 - Tap on “Turn off Siri” in the pop-up.

-How to turn off microphone access for Google Assistant
+How to turn off microphone access on Android

 Follow these steps to disable Google Assistant on Android: